Cyber-Astro-Telescope/Tutorials/README.md

     * You will be able to see the following in the view port:
         ![alt text](/Pictures/ExampleData.png)

+### Create an animation of a particle
+Sometimes you have a position data of a particle and want to create an animation for it.
+You can do this by follow [this example script](/BlenderExamples/PositionAnimation.py).

 ## Density field data

 Density field data is another common data format people can use to create good visualization.